kuma35/thinking-forth-jp/sphinx/chapter2.rst

 And here’s another view:

-At the time I interviewed him, of Union Carbide was putting the final touches on two applications involving user-configurable laboratory automation and process control automation systems.
-For the pilot plant system, designed both the hardware and software to known requirements;
-on the laboratory automation system he also defined the requirements himself.
+At the time I interviewed him, Michael Starling of Union Carbide was putting the final touches on two applications involving user-configurable laboratory automation and process control automation systems.
+For the pilot plant system, Starling designed both the hardware and software to known requirements; on the laboratory automation system he also defined the requirements himself.

 His efforts were extremely successful.
 On one project, the new system typically costs only 20% as much as the equivalent system and requires